iffybooks/steganography-for-everyone/README.md

 ## Caveats

-Social media sites like Instagram and Facebook will re-compress every image you upload, which will most likely destroy your hidden message.
+- Social media sites like Instagram and Facebook will re-compress every image you upload, which will most likely destroy your hidden message.
 Just a heads-up.

-It's possible your hidden message will be able to be detected in the future if someone finds a flaw in the way steghide works.
+- It's possible your hidden message will be able to be detected in the future if someone finds a flaw in the way steghide works.

-Writing down your password is a liability, so be thoughtful about it.
+- Writing down your password is a liability.
+Be thoughtful about it.

-Be careful who you share passwords with.
+- Be careful who you share passwords with.

-Depending on your situation, having steghide installed on your computer may look suspicious.
+- Depending on your situation, having steghide installed on your computer may look suspicious.
 Uninstalling things when you're done is an option.

 ## Further reading